SOLAR STREET LIGHTS

 SOLAR STREET LIGHTING PRODUCTS

 Solar Street Lights – These are the largest solar lighting products we offer coming in two main sizes.
-The biggest street light available is the GFS-400, a 9-metre solar street light with a 400w solar panel.
-This 9 metre giant is as tall as standard AC street lights and can be used for large car parks, intersections and can run at 90W full brightness all night.
+The biggest street light available is the GFS-400, an 8.5-meter solar street light is as tall as a street light and can be used for large car parks, intersections and can run at either 30W, 60W or 90W.
 Other applications include the illumination of streets, roads, mine sites, perimeters, sports grounds, industrial process lighting and stock yards….etc.

 Most people don’t require something as big as the GFS-400 and rather go for the more cost effective reliability of the GFS-200 6 metre solar street light.
 This is shipped as a low voltage DIY lighting kit and can be installed by just about anyone.
 It does not require an electrician to be present and requires only 4 simple colour coded plugs to commission.
 The possible uses for this type of lighting are huge, not only for the illumination of streets as the name suggests but also for all types of roadways, bike trails and pathways, minor intersections, public spaces, parks, picnic areas, caravan parks, coastal footpaths and laneways, the list goes on!